 On the app, CDP dentists can see their production in real-time.
 You can see which procedures you perform most often and access necessary patient information and images from your phone or smart device.
 The app also provides compensation transparency so you can track production and your monthly pay, in real-time, at all times.

-Your schedule will automatically update in real-time.
+Your schedule will also automatically update in real-time.
 You will always know your days off, closures, and holidays which is always great for work-life balance and planning!
 There is less guesswork and access to tools at your fingertips that help you avoid the most unpleasant surprises.

 When you are ready to start down the doctor-owner pathway, this app keeps visibility to your offices, even when you’re out.
 That means you’re free to enjoy your time away without wondering what chaos you might return to later.